wolfSSL/wolfssl/IDE/Renesas/e2studio/RZN2L/README.md

 The example project contains both the wolfSSL and wolfCrypt libraries.
 It is built as a `Renesas RZ/N C/C++ FSP Project` and contains the Renesas RZ configuration.
-The wolfssl project uses `Renesas Secure IP on RZ` as hardware acceleration for cyptography.
+The wolfssl project uses `Renesas Secure IP on RZ` as hardware acceleration for cryptography.

 **Limitation**